michelin/ns4kafka/README.md

 ##### Retry

-The retry mechanism is configured with the following properties:
+The Ns4Kafka HTTP clients are configured to retry requests in case of errors.
+The retry behavior is controlled by the following properties:

 ```yaml
 ns4kafka: